 Reportedly named because of the way the men would tip their hats to the side while they bowled, cocked hat bowling originated in English pubs.
-As recently as two decades ago, several cocked hat facilities existed in North America — most of them in taverns.
+As recently as two decades ago, several cocked hat lanes existed in North America — most of them in taverns.

 Today, the game survives in one neighborhood bar in the heart of the Midwest.
 After descending through a trap door in the floor at the Corner Bar, 571 First Capitol Drive in St. Charles, Missouri, you come to the last two cocked hat bowling lanes left in the United States — and maybe the world.